| ACADEMICS | Majors & Minors | Computer Science

 Elective Courses: 6 Credits in Computer Science courses at the 300 level or above.
 Up to 3 credits of Internship (CS 498) and up to 3 credits of Independent Study (CS 499) may be used to satisfy the major elective requirements.
 Ancillary Requirements: 39 credits (may apply to LASC requirements).
 These ancillary courses cannot be taken on a pass/fail basis.

 * Students planning a Mathematics minor or a Computer Science/Mathematics double major should take MA 302 Probability and Statistics.** Students planning a Mathematics minor or a Computer Science/Mathematics double major should take math courses required for the Mathematics minor/major.Concentration in Big Data AnalyticsData is being generated at high speed, in large volumes, and by a variety of systems around the world.
-In such a data-driven and information-centric world, the ability to analyze information and make informed decisions is crucial to every field including business, medicine, the sciences, entertainment, and government.
-This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Present the project in at least one venue: (12 credits in addition to the core, elective, and ancillary courses.)
+In such a data-driven and information-centric world, the ability to analyzeinformation and make informed decisions is crucial to every field including business, medicine, the sciences, entertainment, and government.
+This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Requirements for the Concentration in Big Data Analytics: 12 credits in addition to the Core, Elective, and Ancillary courses.

 One course from: